-We used a document image database containing 375 documents signed by 75 different persons who have Persian or Arabic cursive signatures.
-The content of the images includes a variety of mixed text of Arabic, Persian and English alphanumerics with different fonts and sizes, a company logo, some horizontal and vertical lines and a cursive signature.
+We used a document image database containing 350 documents signed by 70 different persons who have Persian or Arabic cursive signatures.
+The content of the images include a variety of mixed text of Arabic, Persian and English alphanumeric with different fonts and sizes, a company logo, some horizontal and vertical lines and a cursive signature.
 All documents are processed to generate a feature vector for the signature within the image.
 The processing involves: a) Signature region detection and b) Generation of a compact feature vector for the signature region in the document and also for the query presented by the user as a handwritten signature.

-For the detection phase we applied the connected component analysis with a set of heuristic conditions based on Persian/Arabic cursive signature geometry.
-The signature region was found correctly in 369 cases (98.4%) and the signature extracted completely in 363 cases (96.8%).
+For the detection phase, we applied the connected component analysis with a set of heuristic conditions based on cursive signature geometry (Section 2).
+The signature region was found correctly in 346 cases (98.86%) and the signature extracted completely in 342 cases (97.71%).
 This is due to the fact that some cursive signatures have several disjoint parts while the algorithm focuses on neighboring connected parts.

-For the generation of feature vector phase, we examined three different approaches.
-The first approach is based on line segment distribution (LSD) method which uses an 80entry feature vector for the signature description [17].
-The second approach is based on normalized Zernike moment invariants (NZMI) [16, 15].
+For the generation of feature vector, we examined three different approaches.
+The first approach is based on line segment distribution (LSD) method, which uses an 80-entry feature vector for the signature description [17].
+The second approach is based on normalized Zernike moment invariants (NZMI) [15,16].
 A 36-entry feature vector is obtained using the algorithm given in [15].
-We applied J = 129, M = 8 and N = 10 in the proposed ARP method resulting in an 80-entry feature vector Ω as explained in Section 2.
-The vectors are used to describe the signature region.
+We applied J=100, M=5 and N=12 in proposed ARP method resulting in a 60-entry feature vector s are used to describe the signature region.
 Automatic links were established between feature vector of the extracted signature and the corresponding document image using file names.
 This will enable the retrieval to be conducted automatically.

 We used ANMRR as retrieval performance measure.
-In our experiments the NG(q) = 5 for all q's, K = 10 and Q = 75.
+In our experiments the NG(q) = 5 for all q's, K = 10 and Q = 70.

-Table 1 exhibits ANMRR for normalized Zernike moment invariants (NZMI), line segment distribution (LSD), and proposed angular-radial partitioning (ARP) methods.
-The retrieval performance of the proposed ARP approach is the best (0.2814).
-LSD method's performance is better than NZMI method (0.3133 < 0.3411).
+Table 1 exhibits ANMRR for normalized Zernike moment invariants (NZMI), line segment distribution (LSD), and the proposed angular-radial partitioning (ARP) methods.
+The retrieval performance of the proposed ARP approach is the best (0.2612).
+LSD method's performance is better than NZMI method (0.3018<0.3305).
 In time-based comparison, NZMI approach is found to be the fastest due to minimum vector-length (35 entries).
 On the other hand, it has the longest extraction time resulting from higher computational cost arising in handling complex numbers.
+The LSD method is more sensitive to extra and eroded parts in the signature than the ARP method.
+The latter is more robust to such effects since it looks at larger areas (sectors) in the signature region and compares the spatial distribution of the pixels in the region of interest.